MadScientistAssociation/tmpnix/README.md

 `/nix`, which will probably not exist and not be writable in case you are not `root`.

-I read in the past that it is possible (but not encouraged, because you loose the possibility to make use of the binary cache Nix provides for you) to change that directory.
+I read in the past that it is possible (but not encouraged, because you lose the possibility to make use of the binary cache Nix provides for you) to change that directory.
 So I set out to build a Nix that lives under `/tmp` (or optionally under `/var/tmp` or some other directory you have write access to)